Anatomy of a Cockroach with Picture

 Are Cockroaches Clean?

-This is a common question to all sufferers as it stays in a dirty dark place spreader of disease.
-However, you will be amazed to know that roach-like keep clean them all the time.
+This is a common question to all sufferers as it stays in a dirty dark place, spreader of disease.
+However, you will be amazed to know that roach-like keep them always clean.
 Though they like to live in a warm, humid place, they maintain cleanness.

 Why Do Cockroaches Never Die?